Get the latest advice on local facility closures, event cancellations and service changes across the shire due to COVID-19.

 These magnificent oaks were planted along the avenue in 1918 to commemorate those from Macedon and Mount Macedon who served in World War I. During your visit please remain respectful that this is a place of historical significance, as well as a home to local residents.

 Autumn typically draws large numbers of people to Macedon each year, particularly over weekends and public holidays.
 As a result, there’s strict travel and parking restrictions in place.
 Free parking is available at Centennial Park in Macedon, directly opposite Honour Avenue.

 A cool tip for getting the most out of your visit

-Consider enjoying the beauty of Macedon’s autumn leaves mid-week when there’s less visitors.
-Or book local accommodation so you can choose to stroll early morning or at sunset, when the light is simply magic.
+Plan a mid-week trip when there are fewer visitors, or book local accommodation so you can choose to stroll early morning or at sunset, when the light is simply magic.

 Kyneton in autumn

 Kyneton is the perfect autumn getaway if you love nature, great food and wine, gardens, plant nurseries and shopping.

 Here you can amble along the Campaspe River Walk under ancient oaks, poplars and elms.